 The CARES Act allowed for provisions for individuals to take advantage of tax benefits for charitable giving specific to 2021.
 Have you made the most of your charitable giving to take advantage of a few changes under the CARES Act?
 The following will go over a few of the changes.

-The Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”) was signed into law on March 27, 2020.
-It was designed as relief from the impacts of COVID-19.
+The Coronavirus Aid Relief and Economic Security Act (“CARES Act”) was signed into law on March 27, 2020, for relief from the impacts of COVID-19.
 The CARES Act’s primary focus was economic assistance for American workers and families through various stimulus benefits.
-Additionally, the CARES Act changed the tax benefits for charitable giving for 2021 with the bill’s extension on December 27, 2020.
+Additionally, the CARES Act extended the 2020 tax benefits for charitable giving to 2021 with the bill’s extension on December 27, 2020.

-The specific type of charitable giving we are referring to is cash donations.
-These cash donations are given to qualifying charitable organizations such as 501(c)(3) public charities.
+The type of charitable giving we are referring to is cash donations to qualifying charitable organizations such as 501(c)(3) public charities.
 For other types of non-cash donations of real estate or marketable securities, contributions to donor-advised funds, conservation easement, or private foundations have other limits/restrictions that can apply and will not be addressed in this newsletter.